 Sarah Sawler is the author of Be Prepared! with Frankie MacDonald, 100 Things You Don’t Know About Atlantic Canada (for Kids) and 100 Things You Don't You Don’t Know About Nova Scotia, all published by Nimbus.
 She also reviews books for the Quill & Quire’s Books for Young People section, and has bylines in Atlantic Books Today, ParentsCanada, and Halifax Magazine.
 Currently, she works as a publicist for Conundrum Press, and as a content writer for a California-based technology company.

 Marianne Ward, Director-at-Large

-Marianne Ward is a freelance book editor who, since 2007, has worked on close to 100 titles for authors and publishers in Nova Scotia, Newfoundland, PEI, New Brunswick, Quebec, Ontario, Manitoba, and BC.
-Many have been shortlisted for (and won) Atlantic Book Awards and various national awards.
-Marianne was a founding member of the Atlantic Book Awards Society, has been on the board of the Hackmatack Children’s Choice Book Awards since 2010, and has served on various book award juries and on the Programs Committee of the WFNS.
-She is co-author and co-publisher of Clara’s Gifts, a picture book that captures the unique adaptation of The Nutcracker produced annually by Symphony Nova Scotia.
+Marianne Ward is a freelance book editor who, since 2007, has worked on over 100 titles for authors and publishers in the four Atlantic provinces and across Canada, many of them award-winners.
+Marianne is a founding (and current) member of the Atlantic Book Awards Society, has served as a board member and more recently as Coordinator of the Hackmatack Children’s Choice Book Award, and has served on various book award juries.
+She is co-author and co-publisher of Clara’s Gifts, a picture book that captures the unique adaptation of The Nutcracker that is produced annually by Symphony Nova Scotia.